 Prof. Kim is interested in all things related to the ancient Mediterranean world, especially the history of Late Antiquity and Patristic studies.
-His current research focuses on the life and work of Epiphanius of Cyprus, a bishop active in ecclesiastical politics and theological controversies during the late fourth century.
+His current research focuses on the history of Cyprus.

 Life outside of Calvin College

 Young Kim loves spending time with his wife and two sons.